marcolago/flowtime.js/README.md

 Flowtime.fragmentsOnSide(Boolean show);
 ```

 Default `false`.
-Enable the fragments navigation also on section navigation (left and right arrows) and no only on page navigation.
+Enable the fragments navigation also on section navigation (left and right arrows) and not only on page navigation.
-If true it also set `fragmentsOnBack` on `true`.
+If true it also set `fragmentsOnBack` to `true`.

 ```javascript
 Flowtime.fragmentsOnBack(Boolean show);